Life As a Cement Mason or Concrete Finisher

+Life As a Cement Mason or Concrete Finisher**

-In the United States, there were 178,900 jobs for Cement Mason or Concrete Finisher in 2016.
+	In 2016, there was an estimated number of 178,900 jobs for Cement Mason or Concrete Finisher in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,600 new jobs for Cement Mason or Concrete Finisher by 2026.
 Due to new job openings and attrition, there will be an estimated 22,400 positions for Cement Mason or Concrete Finisher per year.

 	The states with the most job growth for Cement Mason or Concrete Finisher are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.